 There’s a lot of questions you might have when selling your motorcycle.
 Asking the right questions will leave you in a much more ideal situation and prevent a lot of frustration in the future.

 Should you let a buyer test drive your motorcycle?
-It is advised to let potential buyers test drive a motorcycle you are selling.
-Most buyers won’t make the purchase unless they have a test run.
-It’s also advised to have collateral against the buyer during a test drive such as the full asking price in cash and/or their driver’s license in the case they steal the motorcycle or damage it.
+It is advised to let potential buyers test drive a motorcycle you are selling since most buyers won’t make the purchase unless they have a test run.
+It’s also advised to have collateral against the buyer during a test drive such as a cash deposit and/or their driver’s license in the case they steal the motorcycle or damage it.

 How To Safely Let Buyers Test Drive Your Motorcycle

-Over the last six years, I have bought and sold about thirteen or fourteen motorcycles.
+Over the last ten years, I have bought and sold almost 24 motorcycles.
 I restored motorcycles during college to help pay for my college tuition, so buying and selling such vehicles is nothing foreign to me.

 I ran in to every possible situation you can imagine when it comes to selling motorcycles.
 From desperate to flaky to straight up rude, you’ll probably run in to a few interesting people yourself.